uhm-descartes/ee345/morea/mvl/experience-complex.md

 doesn't output a vector (so point 3 is meaningless), and does not satisfy 4 (the dot product of non-zero orthogonal vectors is 0.
-The outer product again doesn't output a vector (so point 3 is again meaningless), but satisfies 1, 2, and 4.
+The outer product again doesn't output a vector (so point 3 is again meaningless), does not satisfy 1, but satisfies 2 and 4.

 So what form can this "algebraic product" take?
 First it turns out that the 4 axioms above imply (proof withheld but accessible) there